South Valley State Forest

 The remains of an Irish community, including the old South Valley Catholic Cemetery that dates back to the mid-to-late 1800s, can be found along what is now Gurnsey Road.
 The cemetery is not state owned, but the surrounding land is.
 Please be respectful of grave stones and be aware you are on private property.

 Rocks have been piled up in some areas off Sawmill Run Road that resemble small castles.
 The castles may represent a creative reuse of the stones that were removed to make way for farm fields.
 These fields are now forested.

-For more history on this unit, visit the Painted Hills Genealogy Society web page for South Valley.
+For more history on this unit, visit Painted Hills Genealogy Society (leaves DEC website) for South Valley.
 It includes cemetery records and more local history.

-There are no designated hiking trails on the property, but all horse trails can be used.
+There are no designated hiking trails on the property, but all horse trails can be used for hiking.

 Horseback riders enjoy a trail on the South

 The New York State Horse Council (leaves DEC website) maintains a trail system on this unit that connects with neighboring Pine Hill State Forest.
 The Council's long term goal is to create a multiple use trail that provides opportunities for hiking and horseback riding.
 This is a work in progress.
 The Council has been working to expand the trail system to cover more of this state forest.
 Trails are planned to minimize impacts to the forest environment and to not conflict with other management objectives.

 Keep in mind that some parts of the trail system may be closed due to wet and muddy weather or active tree harvest operations.
 If this happens, the trail will be posted at the entrance with a "trail closed" sign and an alternate route will be posted if available.